SoorajRS/Collecting-Storing-and-Retrieving-Data/README.md

-# This repository includes all the assignments I have worked on during the Collecting, Storing & Retrieving Data course.
+# This repository includes all the work done during the Collecting, Storing & Retrieving Data course.